 A conference should either be useful on a professional level or interesting on a very human level.
 In both cases, the result is dependent on the quality of the content.
-In this chapter of the Conference School, we will be looking at how good content is created and which speakers to involve in a conference.
+In this chapter we review how content is created and which speakers to involve in a conference.

-Content creation starts with agreeing on the main message of the event: what exactly do we want to tell our employees or clients.
-Also, what topics do we want to cover and how will we be different from other similar events.
+Content creation starts with agreeing on the main event message: what exactly do we want to tell our employees or clients?
+What topics do we want to cover?
+How will we be different from other similar events?

 Another option is to conduct a poll on the topics within our target group (also useful for marketing).
-You could also create a council comprised of the main players within our field, who could then get together a couple of times in a comfortable and nice setting where they could share their ideas and information with us.
+You could also create a council comprised of the main players within our field.
+They could get together a couple of times and share their ideas and information with us.

 A great conference should not just convey the mantra of the organisation behind it.
-For example, a conference hosted by a bank might genuinely help grow the businesses of the participants without ever mentioning banking.
+A conference hosted by a bank might help grow participants businesses without ever mentioning banking.

-Of course, it is okay to host a couple of sessions where people tell stories about the organisation.
-Or even better, where others tell stories about us, instead of having us do it.
+It is okay to host a couple of sessions where people tell stories about the organisation.
+Or better, where others tell stories about us, instead of having us do it.
 Yet in most cases the overall topic should be bigger than just the story about Us.

 There are two options for choosing specific topics for different sessions.
-Either let the speakers propose them based on their previous experience or we can get artsy and create an overall theme that continues from session to session.
+Either let speakers propose them based on their previous experience, or create a theme that continues from session to session.

-There are many different formats for the sessions, with keynotes, interviews, panel discussions, campfires, round tables and workshops being the most common ones around the world.
+There are many formats for the sessions.
+For instance, with keynotes, interviews, panel discussions, campfires, round tables and workshops being the most common globally.

-Keynote — The most common format where the speaker usually gets 15, 25 or 45 minutes to speak on one specific topic, usually followed by an audience Q&A session.
+Keynote.
+The most common format where the speaker usually gets 15, 25 or 45 minutes to speak on one specific topic, usually followed by a Q&A session.

 Of course the list goes on and on with more creative examples listed here.

-The important thing to note here is that speakers should always have less speaking time than listed in the schedule, as otherwise the schedule tends to lag behind and there will be no time for Q&A sessions.
+Speakers should always have less speaking time than listed in the schedule.
+Otherwise, the schedule tends to lag behind and there will be no time for Q&A sessions.

 Internal or client conference